kiosion/vite-plugin-class-mangler/README.md

 export default defineConfig({
   plugins: [
     ClassMangler({
       dev: true,   // Bool, 'true' enables plugin in non-prod environments
       min: 2,      // Int, mininum number of chars in the generated classes
       max: 6,      // Int, maximum number of chars in the generated classes
-      length: 8   // Int, number of chars in the generated classes.
-If specified, min/max will be ignored })
+      length: 8,   // Int, number of chars in the generated classes.
+If specified, min/max will be ignored
+      suffixes: [] // String[], suffixes to transform.
+Defaults to ['.svelte', '.tsx', '.jsx', '.html', '.vue'] })
   ]
 });